hkadayam/nuraft_mesg/README.md

 ## Brief

-A multi-group service layer for [nuraft](https://github.com/eBay/nuraft)
+A multi-group data consensus service layer for [nuraft](https://github.com/eBay/nuraft)

 Provides a middleware to nuRaft which manages multple NuRaft servers all multiplex'd through a single server instance and cache'd client pairs.
+It also provides a separate channel between these Raft Servers to exchange large data.

+It is pluggable for different types of RPCs to communicate with Raft servers, both for NuRaft protocol and data channel.
+At present only GRPC is supported.

 ## Changes